 I am thrilled to have the opportunity to serve as Director of the Music School.
 I have been invested in the Music School for over 30 years, and am blessed to have been able to work so closely with our founder Doris Harry for such a long time.
 My philosophy as a music educator is deeply influenced and enriched by what I have learned from Doris, and I am committed to continuing her legacy at the Music School.

 Music has been a major part of my life since I was a child.
 I specialized in Music Education, Vocal Concentration at University of the Pacific Conservatory of Music, where I met my husband Anthony, who is also a musician and teacher.
 Teaching children and working with talented musicians is my passion, and I am fortunate to have been able to work with students of all age groups.

-I intend to carry on the quality programs and traditions we have at the Music School, and I look forward to trying new things, including a variety of specialized workshops for both kids and adults.
-Keep your eye on our website to see what we’ll be offering in the coming year.
-I am committed to outreach, and I think there is no better way to bring people in than with music.
+My goal is to carry on the quality programs and traditions we have at the Music School, and I look forward to trying new things, including a variety of specialized workshops for both kids and adults.
+I am committed to outreach, and I think there is no better way to bring people together than with music.

-Many, many thanks to the Music School faculty and families for such wonderful support in this transition.
+Many, many thanks to the Music School faculty and families for the incredible support.
 What an amazing community we have!

 Chantelle Urbina, Director